Biden calls for trust with China amid airspace dispute

 China wants Japan first to acknowledge that a formal dispute over sovereignty exists, experts say, a step that Tokyo has rejected for fear it would undermine its claim over the islands, known as the Senkaku in Japan and the Diaoyu in China.

-(Additional reporting by Megha Rajagopalan and John Ruwitch in Shanghai and Steve Holland and Phil Stewart in Washington; Editing by Dean Yates, Nick Macfie, Sonya Hepinstall and Mohammad Zargham)
+(Additional reporting by Megha Rajagopalan, John Ruwitch in SHANGHAI and Steve Holland in WASHINGTON; Editing by Dean Yates, Nick Macfie and Sonya Hepinstall)